freeCodeCamp/guide/src/pages/articles/python/python-mutability-and-variable-assignments/index.md

 This concept might be confusing at first because what good is an object if you can't modify it.
 What makes these objects usable is the ability to assign and reassign variables.
 Functions and operators can return new objects that can be assigned to variables.

-Using the built-in [id function](https://docs.python.org/3/library/functions.html#id), which returns the identity of an object, we can see how this works.
+Using the built-in <a href='https://docs.python.org/3/library/functions.html#id' target='_blank' rel='nofollow'>id function</a>, which returns the identity of an object, we can see how this works.

 Here are a few things to keep in mind: